Day 1 Burstall Parking Lot to Leman Lake Campground, 12.5 km, 549 m Elevation Gain, 582 m Elevation Loss, 4 hrs 45 min.

 We had a lovely time at dinner talking to another couple who had arrived after we had.
 This was an impromptu trip for them.
 They normally like to go kayaking but decided that they just wanted to get and sleep in a tent so they reserved the campsite and headed out.
 After dinner we cleaned up and decided to check out Leman Lake.

 It took about 15 minutes to negotiate a twisting forested trail to get to Leman Lake.
 The visit to the lake was a bit of a disappointment as there is no direct access to the water.
 We had a nice view of Mt Leman but it was not overly captivating and we turned around and headed back to camp fairly quickly.
 After arriving back at camp we went back out to the bridge we had crossed earlier.
 The views by the bridge were very nice.
-I would come back to the bridge and have lunch with Emily in 2020 on our Great Divide Trail hike but on this day the mosquitos made hanging out by the creek challenging.
+I would come back to the bridge and have lunch with Micah in 2020 on our Great Divide Trail hike but on this day the mosquitos made hanging out by the creek challenging.